SohamJuneja/PolkaStream/README.md

 PolkaStream makes tokens flow continuously, per second, on Polkadot Hub.
 A sender locks tokens into a stream, and the recipient can withdraw their earned portion at any time.
 If the relationship ends, the sender cancels and instantly reclaims the unstreamed balance.

 **Built natively for Polkadot** — not a fork of Ethereum tooling deployed on Polkadot.
-PolkaStream uses the ERC-20 precompile to stream Polkadot native assets (USDT, USDC, DOT) without wrapping, and integrates the XCM precompile for cross-chain stream notifications.
+PolkaStream uses the ERC-20 precompile to stream Polkadot native assets (USDT, USDC, DOT) without wrapping, integrates the XCM precompile for cross-chain stream notifications, and mints transferable ERC-721 NFTs representing stream positions.

 ---